2023 FIBA Basketball World Cup qualification

 The 2023 FIBA Basketball World Cup qualification process determined 30 of the 32 teams that qualified for the 2023 FIBA Basketball World Cup.
 As co-hosts, the Philippines and Japan each got an automatic qualification for the tournament when they were awarded the joint hosting rights along with co-host Indonesia.

 Schedule of windows

 Similar to the 2019 FIBA Basketball World Cup qualification, the matches were held in six windows over a 15-month period across all FIBA regions.
 80 national teams competed during the qualification process.
 The schedule for the six windows was as follows:

 Qualified teams

-Co-host Indonesia did not gain direct entry to the main event and had to place within the top eight teams in the 2022 FIBA Asia Cup in order to qualify for the tournament as co-host.
+Co-hosts Indonesia did not gain direct entry to the main event and had to place within the top eight teams in the 2022 FIBA Asia Cup in order to qualify for the tournament as co-hosts.
 On 18 July 2022, Indonesia lost their spot after failing to reach the quarterfinals of the Asia Cup.